Guidelines for catering and representation at OsloMet

 To ensure a common understanding and practice of the Personnel Handbook’s provisions, OsloMet has specified the government’s indications in the guidelines below.
 The guidelines were approved by Rector 07.03.2023.

-Catering is the remuneration that you can receive for food ordered for meetings and conferences, etc. As a main rule, the employer does not provide catering for its own employees.
+Catering is remuneration for food ordered for meetings and conferences, etc. As a main rule, the employer does not provide catering for its own employees.

 For events with internal participants only, catering can be considered in specific circumstances, see section 2.2 “Other events”.